-Where’s all the lovely mistake-hiding distortion?
-All the squalling feedback and lovely, comforting effects pedals?
-Playing an acoustic is an exercise in precision, clarity, and more often than not, great songwriting.
+With an electric guitar you get all that lovely mistake-hiding distortion.
+All the squalling feedback and lovely, comforting effects pedals.
+Playing an acoustic guitar well is an exercise in precision, clarity, and more often than not, great songwriting.

 Playing unplugged arrangements can breathe new life into familiar songs, give a unique twist to a cover, and show off a piece of songwriting perfection.